 The Anti-Vaxxers Are Wrong!

 Unfortunately, there is an entire social community with an anti-vaccine agenda.
 That’s one of the perks of living in a developed country.
-The reason we’re not dying from previously fatal and infectious disease is because vaccinations have eradicated them.
+The reason we’re not dying from previously fatal and infectious disease is that vaccinations have eradicated them.
 In some cases, you can decide which vaccines your dog receives.
 The rabies vaccine, however, is the law.
 Common side-effects of the rabies vaccine in dogs will come and go quickly.
 They will not cause any harm to your dog in the long run.

 A few of the myths about vaccinations include:

 None of the vaccinations approved for use in Canada and the United States use live cultures in their products.

 Technically, there are some substances that – in clinically significant doses – might pose a threat.
 The reality is that things like Thimerosol (which is 50% mercury) makes up what amounts to the amount of mercury in a 3 ounce can of tuna.
 You’re not afraid of a little tuna, are you?

 Weakening the immune system, in the clinical sense, consists of a long-term condition that leaves your dog vulnerable to a host of infectious disease and bacteria.
 When a dog has a vaccine, his/her immune system builds antibodies that learn to fight deadly disease.
 Your dog might appear mildly sick (cold symptoms), but it isn’t from a “weakened immune system”.